wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-model-power-bi/includes/5-data-granularity.md

 Now, you can create a relationship between the Budget and the Calendar tables.

-## Create a relationship between Calendar and Budget tables
+## Create a relationship between tables

 Power BI automatically detects relationships, but you can also go to **Manage Relationships > New** and create the relationship on the **Date** column.
 The relationship should resemble the following figure.